You Don’t Know How We Use It and What It Means to Our Safety

 Choice Means Choosing Response

 The choice is yours.
 No matter what your circumstance, you always have a choice to make at every juncture of life.
 Don’t forget that choice is yours – use it wisely and create the future that would otherwise not exist!
-The choice may be out of our hands sometimes, but we still have choices in how to react to the world around us.
+The choice is yours meaning it may be out of our hands sometimes, but we still have choices in how to react to the world around us.
 Don’t let being put into a certain situation force you into making a choice that doesn’t fit your principles or morals.
 You always have a choice.
 Never forget – this is one of your greatest powers.

 If you’re responsible for marketing a business-to-business (B2B) product or service, it’s likely that your marketing strategy is focused on generating leads.
 A strategic marketing plan will help you focus your energy by setting goals and objectives, identifying the target market, defining the customer experience, and building out an effective lead generation process.